Ted McCarty

-Life and career
+Early life

-Born in Somerset, Kentucky in 1909, McCarty earned a degree in engineering from the University of Cincinnati before joining the Wurlitzer Company in 1936.
-He stayed with Wurlitzer until 1948 when he was hired by Gibson.
+Born in Somerset, Kentucky in 1909, McCarty earned a degree in engineering from the University of Cincinnati.

+Career

+McCarty joined the Wurlitzer Company in 1936 stayed with them until 1948 when he was hired by Gibson.
 Brach's Candy also wanted to hire him.

 McCarty was named vice president of the Gibson Guitar Corporation in 1949, then president in 1950.
 He remained president until 1966.
 This period became known as Gibson's golden age of electric guitars.

 The Gibson Les Paul was designed during his time with the company.
 McCarty sought to create a hybrid design that would combine the sustain of a solid-body electric guitar with the warmth of a hollow-body guitar.
 The ES-335 was created as a semi-hollow with a central block running the length of the guitar and hollow wings.
 McCarty was also responsible for the development of the Tune-o-matic bridge system, the humbucking pickup, and the Explorer, Flying V, Moderne, SG and Firebird guitars.
 Like Leo Fender, McCarty never played the guitar.
 He instead talked with every guitarist he could in order to find out what guitar players were interested in.

 In addition to his numerous inventions, he also is responsible for increasing Gibson's production from 5,000 guitars a year to more than 100,000.
 This increase in production allowed Gibson to grow from 150 employees to over 1,200 employees during McCarty's 18-year span as president.
 In 1966, McCarty retired from Gibson and became president of Bigsby Electric Guitars.

-In April 2000 McCarty became the first person interviewed for the National Association of Music Merchants Oral History program, a video collection of interviews with pioneers of the music industry.
+In April 2000 McCarty became the first person interviewed for the NAMM Oral History Program, a video collection of interviews with pioneers of the music industry.